QMUL/poLCAParallel/README.md

 * The output `eflag` is set to `TRUE` if *any* repetition has to be restarted, rather than the repetition which achieves maximum log-likelihood.
 * The standard error is not calculated if `calc.se` is set to `FALSE` even in poLCA regression.
-Previously, the standard error is calculated regardless of `calc.se` in poLCA regression.
+Previously, the standard error was calculated regardless of `calc.se` in poLCA regression.
 * In the standard error calculations, an SVD is done on the score matrix, rather than inverting the information matrix.